 It is a simple tool that gives an idea about how a company is performing in the eyes of its customers.

-You can’t improve NPS with just NPS analysis
+You can’t improve NPS by just look at the score

 NPS analysis is crucial to understanding customer sentiments and done with the right intention - gauging customer feelings and then using those insights.

 But the problem is NPS analysis only produces half-baked insights which do not provide the whole picture.

 NPS’ simplicity is a hindrance to quality NPS insights

 Often touted as the ultimate measure of customer loyalty, NPS is a fairly uncomplicated metric to measure.

 It is also an easy metric to analyse.
 But the current method of analysing NPS in a silo is causing more harm than good.

 That’s got a lot to do with how NPS is collected in the first place.
 Let‘s have a look.

 Companies send out surveys to their customers asking them to rate the company on a scale of 10 based on the likelihood of them recommending it to others.